 It’s our first morning at Woody Point/Bonne Bay.
 It’s rainy and cold, so we find the only cafe/shelter there is around.
 For 2-3 days straight, we work in the morning at the Galliot Studies/Cafe.
 That means hot chocolates everyday and grilled cheese on Friday.
 It’s super quiet, we are the only clients apart from a few lost tourists and friendly locals with their dogs.

 Friday night is finally here and we head to the town’s pub.
-We walk in and find a group of rowdy locals jamming to live Celtic music under cozy lights surrounded in fall decor.
+We walk in and find a group of rowdy locals jamming to live Celtic music under cozy lights surrounded by fall decor.

 I ordered the freshest fish and chips and Paul got a hamburger.
 At the end of our meal, since I had lots of fries leftover, I asked to have a few parcels of parchment paper (on which the meal was served) to go (to wrap the food and take home).